-Every person other than a ticketed passenger shall wear a RAIC above the waist, on the outside of all clothing with the picture visibly displayed.
+Every person, other than a ticketed passenger or individual with another form of valid Document of Entitlement, shall wear a RAIC or Temporary Pass above the waist, on the outside of all clothing with the picture visibly displayed.

 Aircrew must have a Restricted Area Identification Card (RAIC) or other Document of Entitlement from an airline operating at YSB.
 Ticketed passengers must have a boarding pass to enter the restricted areas.

-Any person who is a holder of a RAIC, or other Document of Entitlement from an airline operating at YSB shall challenge a person without a visible RAIC and will immediately report a person found who does not possess a valid RAIC, or other Document of Entitlement from an airline operating at YSB, to Airport Security or Airport Operations.
+Any person who is a RAIC holder, or in possession of another valid Document of Entitlement from an airline operating at YSB, shall challenge a person without a visible RAIC and will immediately report a person found who does not possess a valid RAIC, or other Document of Entitlement from an airline operating at YSB, to Airport Security or Airport Operations.